-- Maintained an on site over watch of organisational OHS practices. - Distributed OHS material to refresh knowledge on mutual cars in the workplace - Facilitated the operation of the OHS committee - Conducted OHS and organisational induction training - Reviewed and revised OHS policies as necessary - Conducted incident investigation as required - State Cover OHS Performance Report ( the "General Managers Report") highlights Council's performance against key indicators
+- Maintained an on site over watch of organisational WHS practices. - Distributed WHS material to refresh knowledge in the workplace - Facilitated the operation of the WHS committee - Conducted WHS and organisational induction training - Reviewed and revised WHS policies as necessary - Conducted incident investigation as required - Reviewed procedures for functional assessment with a higher emphasis on muscio-skeletal capacity. - State Cover WHS Performance Report (the "General Managers Report") highlights Council's performance against key indicators